Central New Mexico Community College: Student life

 There are over 20 CNM student-run clubs and organizations, including LGBTQ+ at CNM, Improv Club, HackerSpace and Speech and Debate.

 The Executive Council of Students (ECOS) represents student issues to administration, faculty and staff.
 ECOS also develops policies that affect the student body, promotes student leadership and works on scholarship funding through state and local legislative structures.

 Environmental recognition

-CNM was accorded a STARS1 Silver rating in October 2016 for sustainability efforts involving operations, academics, engagement, planning, administration and innovation.
+CNM was accorded a STARS Silver rating in October 2016 for sustainability efforts involving operations, academics, engagement, planning, administration and innovation.

 The following construction/renovations have also been LEED certified: